markogrady1/jQit-Bot/README.md

 ```

-To Test jQit-Bot ability to acquire the correct data.
+To Test the jQit-Bot and its ability to acquire the correct data.
 Simply run

 ```